Ashish5689/code-editor/README.md

 - Code execution is performed in a sandboxed environment
 - Resource limits are enforced to prevent abuse
 - Input validation is performed to prevent injection attacks
+- Authentication is handled securely through Supabase
+- Passwords are securely hashed and stored
+- Protected routes ensure only authenticated users can access certain features

 ## Contributing